 Who will be responsible for completing the audit process and submitting the Audited Financial Statement?
 The statutory onus to submit the Audited Financial Statement is on the company.
 However, the audit firm is being engaged (and paid) to provide a service within a specified deadline.

 In short, the audit process requires constant and proactive collaboration between the company and the audit firm at all times!

 CloudCfo‘s Role During Audit Season in the Philippines

 CloudCfo is not, however, an audit firm.
-Meaning, we do not act as an auditor or perform audit services for either our clients or other companies in the Philippines.
+Meaning, that we do not act as an auditor or perform audit services for either our clients or other companies in the Philippines.
 CloudCfo does, however, support the audit process for our clients in many ways!

-When managing the books and accounts for our 200+ clients here in the Philippines, our services are performed in line with clear and transparent processes, streamlined tasks and 100% traceability on communications and document exchange throughout the financial year.
+When managing the books and accounts for our 200+ clients here in the Philippines, our services are performed in line with clear and transparent processes, streamlined tasks, and 100% traceability on communications and document exchange throughout the financial year.

 Arising from this, we ensure that, when Audit Season does come around, your business is prepared and ready to engage an audit firm and move through the audit process as efficiently as possible!

-Visit Our Website or contact us directly at firstname.lastname@example.org to understand how we can support your accounting and financial reporting requirements and ensure that each year when audit season comes around, your business and your team are prepared and ready!
+Visit our website or contact us directly at firstname.lastname@example.org to understand how we can support your accounting and financial reporting requirements and ensure that each year when audit season comes around, your business and your team are prepared and ready!